 To check in your horse, you must complete the check in process.
-You will need to come to the unloading area and provide your Certificate of Completion of Indiana 4-H Requirements for 4-H-1031-W Exhibition of 4-H Horse and Pony (vaccination form), once that is confirmed you can unload your horse for a health check.
-Leaders will check and watch your horse for 3-5 minutes before you are released to your stalls.
+You will need to come to the unloading area and provide your Certificate of Completion of Indiana 4-H Requirements for 4-H-1031-W Exhibition of 4-H Horse and Pony (vaccination form), once that is confirmed you can unload your horse for a health check by Leaders and released to your stalls.
 You will then turn in your emergency stall calls and will receive your show number for the show.
 You will need to keep this safe till you show as you will only receive one.
 You can also scratch classes at this time.
 If your horse is not on the grounds by the end of check in you will not be allowed to show at the fair.